-The Best Playlist For Driving Home For The Holidays Will Have You Jammin' All The Way
+The Ultimate Playlist For The Girl Who's Driving Home For The Holidays By Herself

 *Cue the music.* Oh, there's no place like home for the holidays — Mom's homemade pumpkin pie is way too good to miss, after all.
 Flying can get super expensive, so you might want to consider road tripping it up this year.
 In addition to great snacks and a thermos of hot chocolate, you'll need a playlist to get you through the adventure.
 I like to think of myself as a playlist aficionado, so here's what I think is the best playlist for driving home for the holidays.